onepub-dev/nginx-le/cli/README.md

 ## Cloudflare

-This is the most versitile auth provider as its supports public and private websites as well as Wildcard and single FQDN certificates.
+This is the most versatile auth provider as it supports public and private websites as well as Wildcard and single FQDN certificates.

 CERTBOT_AUTH_PROVIDER=cloudflare